-If you're an pho restaurant operator, you know that beating your competition is one of the keys to stay profitable.
+Updated 04-29-19.
+If you're a pho restaurant operator, you know that beating your competition is one of the keys to stay profitable.
 However, beating the competition is a tricky business.
 It takes both organized operation behind the counter and superior customer service in front of the counter to beat your competitors.

 Here are 5 ways a pho restaurant can beat the competition to stay busy and stay in business:

 - Know your customers, what they want and satisfy that want.
 Knowing your customers is a lot more than getting customers' feedback on what they would like on the menu.
 If you decide to add that new dish because 4 people request it, or change your recipe based on 3 customers saying your pho broth is too salty, then making such changes is a bad decision.
-You need to really understand your customer base as group, before you decide how to correctly meet their needs.
+You need to really understand your customer base as a group, before you decide how to correctly meet their needs.
+A few people making noise is not what your restaurant should operate on, unless they represent the majority of your customers, in which case you have a much bigger problem.
 But before anything else, serving great tasting and consistently fresh foods will always get you the customers you want.

 - Know who your competitors are.
 Not just other Vietnamese or pho restaurants, but any restaurants attracting the same or similar demographics.
 Food services in your area all battle for the same lunch, dinner or weekend eat-out dollars.
 You have to look at it this way: Just because the other guy is selling hamburgers doesn't mean he's not your competitor.
 You should know all food service businesses around you, and what/how they sell, then you can create a strategy to influence the customer's decision to choose pho over hamburger.